voltpop/vp-website/_blogs/dpkg-history.markdown

 what still _needs_ work:
     * -u/--undo -- undo specified job
     - -i/--info -- could be a lot better

+### Thoughts about dpkg-history

+I'm still working on this but that doesn't mean that I'm not always looking for new feature ideas and new ways of doing things.
+I like to consider myself a professional learner (as in I learn things professionaly, otherwise would just be silly...) and so if you have an idea, please feel free to drop me a line or even better hit me up on github right on the repo itself.

 If it doesn't work for you: no hard feelings? :)